 Helpful Tips & Advice to Get Rid of Chiggers

-Chiggers are sneaky little creatures that are part of the Arachnid family.
+Chiggers, or berry bugs, are sneaky little creatures that are in the larval stage of mites from the genus Eutrombicula.
 They are so small it’s difficult to even know you’re in an area infested by chiggers.
 And because you can’t see or feel chiggers initially, you won’t even know they’re happily feasting on your skin until it’s too late.
-It won’t be until much later when your skin begins to itch with fury that you’ll realize you’ve fallen victim to chiggers.
-Because the itch of chigger bites can last up to two weeks, you’ll be reminded daily that you were once a tasty meal to a group of chiggers.

 It’s bad enough being bitten by chiggers when you’re out in the wilderness, but when it happens in your own backyard?
 Well, that’s just unsettling.
 Knowing you can’t step outside and safely enjoy your own yard puts a damper on all of your fun outdoor plans.